jacob-ian/deno_random_bigint/readme.md

 # Deno Random BigInt Generator
 A random integer generator made for Deno.

-It can generate a random integer in BigInt form from either:
+It can generate a random integer in `bigint` form from either:
 * a desired bit-length (e.g. 2048-bit); or
 * a desired range.